riplaboratory/Kanaloa/ROS/Kinetic/InstallatonInstructions/readme.md

 ```

 ## 3. Install ROS Packages
-Lists with installation instructions for our standard ROS packages can be found [in our PackageLists directory](https://github.com/riplaboratory/Kanaloa/tree/master/ROS/Kinetic/PackageLists).
-You may want to install all, or some of these packages depending on what you're doing with your ROS install.
+Lists with installation instructions for groupings of ROS packages for various functionalities can be found [in our PackageLists directory](https://github.com/riplaboratory/Kanaloa/tree/master/ROS/Kinetic/PackageLists).
+You may want to install all, or some of these package groups depending on the functionality you need from your ROS install.